swc-project/website/website/blog/2019-02-08-Introducing-swc-1.0.md

 ## Introduction

 ### What is swc?
 [swc](https://github.com/swc-project/swc)(speedy web compiler) is a super-fast javascript to javascript compiler.
-It's also an alternative to babel.

 ### What can swc do?